flowroute/flowroute-messaging-ruby/README.md

 		ruby getmsg.rb

-	The script executes and the MDR is returned, as shown in the following example:
+	The script executes, returning the MDR as shown in the following example:

 	>**Note:** The following shows example formatting only.
 It is not intended to show the formatting of your own output.

 		{"data"=>